mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 all data is publicly accessible and there are secure rooms and vaults that contain confidential information and materials, some of which have remained secret for centuries.
-The sector towers are separated by four- kilometer-wide spaces within which there are residential districts, shopping centres and other amenities.
+The sector towers are separated by four-kilometer-wide spaces within which there are residential districts, shopping centres and other amenities.

 On the outskirts of Encyclopaediopolis, there are